Axect/Rustag/README.md

 1. Run `rtg` without any arguments
 2. Select "View bookmarks" from the menu
-3. View the table showing all bookmarks with their aliases and paths
+3. Browse your bookmarks with fuzzy search (each entry shows alias and full path)
 4. Select a bookmark to perform actions:
    - **Open in Terminal**: Navigate to the directory (cd)
    - **Open in File Manager**: Open the directory in your system's file manager